3632741/AR-Registration-Framework/OST Registration/README.md

 Second experiment: toggle to do the active alignment task, leave unchecked for the blind reaching.
 Meta sdk experiment: toggle to use the Meta origin as the center of the world reference frame (experimental).
 Checker Board: Add the 'Checkerboard_tracker' GameObject from the scene hierarchy.
-- GameObject 'Hmd_Tracker_local' (tagged HMD).
+- **GameObject 'Hmd_Tracker_local'.** Tagged with 'HMD'.
 Attached component: Hmd_tracker_pose.
-- GameObject 'Tracker_MetaCameraRig_Transformation'.
-Tagged with 'TrackerMetaCameraTransform'.
+- **GameObject 'Tracker_MetaCameraRig_Transformation'.** Tagged with 'TrackerMetaCameraTransform'.
 The transform values used for this GameObject are obtained from several SPAAM calibrations.
     - Approximate starting values, if using the provided mount:
     Position: x=-0,02; y=0; z=-0,09
     Rotation: x=56,02; y=-3; z=-4,23
     Scale: x=1; y=1; z=1

-- GameObject 'NeutralizeRotation'.
-Attached component: Neutralize Rotation.
+- **GameObject 'NeutralizeRotation'.** Attached component: Neutralize Rotation.

-- GameObject 'MetaCameraRig' (default SDK prefab).
+- **GameObject 'MetaCameraRig'** (default SDK prefab).
     - Params:
 Meta manager: enabled
 Playback Dir: none